K-P-creator/RealtimeAudioVis/readme.md

 I have plans to create a more user friendly expierience and I may add a settings menu as well as other additional display modes.
 I think some different approaches to graphing would be cool, such as a circular graph and maybe some special effects like a video background.

+### Branches

+There is currently an openGL branch where I am working on migrating to openGL rendering rather than using SFML.
+It is still a work in progress.

 ## Usage

 After executing the .exe, use